AlexNeuh/Second-Repository/README.md

 # Second-Repository
-interaction with Kraken should work now
+interaction with GitKraken should work now